 Josh Mott is a Crime Scene Detective with the Volusia County Sheriff’s Office in Florida.
 He has been a deputy since 2003.
 The majority of his career Josh has been spent within Investigative Services and he has been a Crime Scene Detective since 2008.
 Josh is a Certified Senior Crime Scene Analyst through the International Association for Identification, and is an FDLE certified instructor in General Law Enforcement.
 He is an adjunct instructor at Daytona State College and regularly provides training to local law enforcement in the field of crime scene and death investigations.

 EvaMarie is currently employed by the Seminole County Sheriff’s Office in Seminole County, Florida, as a duly sworn Corrections/ Deputy Sheriff since May of 1999.
-In 2009, I completed my Associate in Science Degree in Criminal Justice Technology at Seminole State College.
-I am currently assigned to the Major Crimes Unit of the Seminole County Sheriff’s Office as an Investigator.
-I am a member of the Crisis Negotiations Team and the Peer Support Team.
+In 2009, she completed her Associate in Science Degree in Criminal Justice Technology at Seminole State College.
+Eva is currently assigned to the Major Crimes Unit of the Seminole County Sheriff’s Office as an Investigator, and she is a member of the Crisis Negotiations Team and the Peer Support Team.